-Members can choose to contribute either 3%, 4% or 8% of gross salary or wages.
-From 1 April 2019, members can choose from two additional rates: 6% or 10% of gross salary or wages.
+Members can choose to contribute either 6%, 8% or 10% of gross salary or wages.
 Members may from time to time make additional voluntary contributions to the Plan.
 In certain circumstances, employers are required to contribute to KiwiSaver schemes in respect of their employees who are members at a rate of 3%.
 Employer contributions are subject to Employer Superannuation Contribution Tax ("ESCT").
 The Government pays 50 cents for every dollar of Member contribution annually up to a maximum of \$521.43.